oracle/truffleruby/doc/contributor/workflow.md

 `-Xexceptions.print_java=true` to print Java exceptions before translating them to Ruby exceptions.
 You can leave off the value to set the option to `true`.

-To see all options run `jt ruby -X..` (literally, with the three dots).
+To see all options run `jt ruby -Xoptions`.

 You can also set JVM options in the `JAVA_OPTS` environment variable (don't prefix with `-J`), or the `JRUBY_OPTS` variable (do prefix with `-J`).
 Ruby